 It is constantly changing every season which keeps women excessively consuming.
 Most of the time trends are only liked while everyone else seems to be in the same trance over it until the next “must-have” item comes around.
 Trend shopping also can encourage cheap quality purchases that will hardly make it to the next season.
 I personally suggest minimizing the amount of time you spend looking through magazines to tell you what to wear.
 Instead look at your own wardrobe and body shape to see what is best on you and what item(s) will tie what you already have together.

-True fashion is an artistic expression and I love art.
+True fashion is an artistic expression, and I love art.
 I absolutely love fashion and to say otherwise would be lying.
-I do know that striving for minimalism in every area of my life, including clothing, benefits my bank account and give me freedom from unnecessary materialism.
+I do know that striving for minimalism in every area of my life, including clothing, benefits my bank account and gives me freedom from unnecessary materialism.
 By not shopping I save gas, money, and time.

-Once that is established, you’ve done 80% of the work, because you’ve now eliminated clothing that is ill fitting, an unflattering color, and never leaves the closet doors.
+Once that is established, you’ve done 80% of the work, because you’ve now eliminated clothing that is ill fitting, unflattering in color, or never leaves the closet doors.

-This could be a classic trench coat, a really cute jacket, great boots, a quality handbag, a showstopping necklace, sexy heels, or your favorite dress.
-The point is not to wear more than one accent piece at a time.
+This could be a classic trench coat, a really cute leather jacket or blazer, great boots, a quality handbag, a showstopping necklace, sexy heels, or your favorite dress.
+The point is not to wear more than one accent piece at a time for a minimalist look.
 Pair accent pieces with quality basics and simple silhouettes.

-A v-neck t-shirt, black leggings, a slim all season sweater, a simple black dress, a lace trim tank top, fabulously fitting jeans, straight or wide leg trousers, and the a-line or pencil skirts are all great basics.
+A v-neck t-shirt, slim black pants, a cozy sweater, the perfect leather jacket, a simple black dress, a lace trim tank top, fabulously fitting jeans, a white button-up, straight or wide leg trousers, and the a-line or pencil skirts are all great basics.

 Balance bold items with simple understated pieces.
-Buy only quality over quantity.
+Only buy quality over quantity.
 Keep your wardrobe to a minimum.
 It will be easier to see what you have, and putting outfits together will be easy.
 That is effortlessly chic simple style.